India and weapons of mass destruction

-India possesses nuclear weapons and previously developed chemical weapons.
-Although India has not released any official statements about the size of its nuclear arsenal, recent estimates suggest that India has 180 nuclear weapons.
-India has conducted nuclear weapons tests in a pair of series namely Pokhran I and Pokhran II.

-India is a member of three multilateral export control regimes — the Missile Technology Control Regime, Wassenaar Arrangement and Australia Group.
-It has signed and ratified the Biological Weapons Convention and the Chemical Weapons Convention.
-India is also a subscribing state to the Hague Code of Conduct.
-India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, considering both to be flawed and discriminatory.
-India previously possessed chemical weapons, but voluntarily destroyed its entire stockpile in 2009 — one of the seven countries to meet the OPCW extended deadline.
+India was the seventh country to develop nuclear weapons.
+As of 2026, India is estimated to possess 190 nuclear weapons.
+India previously developed chemical weapons, and is a party to the Biological Weapons Convention and the Chemical Weapons Convention.
+India is one of four states widely believed to possess nuclear weapons that are not a party to the Nuclear Non-Proliferation Treaty.

+India operates a nuclear triad, consisting of approximately 80 Prithvi-II and Agni-series ballistic missiles from short to intercontinental range, 48 Mirage 2000H and Jaguar IS fighter-bombers, and 24 Sagarika submarine-launched ballistic missiles aboard two Arihant-class submarines.
+India is developing multiple independently targetable reentry vehicle-capable land and submarine-based ballistic missiles.

-India maintains a "no first use" nuclear policy and has developed a nuclear triad capability as a part of its "credible minimum deterrence" doctrine.
+India maintains a no first use nuclear policy and credible minimum deterrence doctrine.
 Its no first use is qualified in that while India states it generally will not use nuclear weapons first, it may do so in the event of "a major attack against India, or Indian forces anywhere, by biological or chemical weapons."

+In 1974, India conducted the Smiling Buddha nuclear test.
+In 1998, India carried out the Operation Shakti series of nuclear weapon tests.
+It is unclear if India has developed boosted fission or thermonuclear weapons.
+Initially, India's primary strategic concern was a conflict with China, while modern Indian policy focuses on potential conflict with Pakistan, which developed its own nuclear capability in 1983.
+India is not a party to the NPT and has not signed Comprehensive Nuclear-Test-Ban Treaty, considering both treaties flawed and discriminatory.
+India is the only non-NPT state to receive a waiver from the Nuclear Suppliers Group, allowing international nuclear industry commerce since 2008.

+India previously declared 1,044 tons of sulfur mustard in 1997, and destroyed its stockpile by 2009, one of the seven countries to meet the OPCW extended deadline.
+India also participates in the Missile Technology Control Regime, Australia Group, and Hague Code of Conduct.

 Biological weapons

-India has ratified the Biological Weapons Convention (BWC) and pledges to abide by its obligations.
-There is no clear evidence, circumstantial or otherwise, that directly points toward an offensive BW program.
-India does possess the scientific capability and infrastructure to launch an offensive BW program.
+India has ratified the Biological Weapons Convention (BWC) and pledges to abide by its obligations since 1974.
+There is no clear evidence, circumstantial or otherwise, that directly points toward an offensive biologicial weapons programme.
+India does possess the scientific capability and infrastructure to launch an offensive biological programme.
 In terms of delivery, India also possesses the capability to produce aerosols and has numerous potential delivery systems ranging from crop dusters to sophisticated ballistic missiles.

-No information exists in the public domain suggesting interest by the Indian government in the delivery of biological agents by these or any other means.
-To reiterate the latter point, in October 2002, then-President A. P. J. Abdul Kalam asserted that "India will not make biological weapons.
+No information exists in the public domain suggesting interest by the India in the delivery of biological agents by these or any other means.
+To reiterate the latter point, in October 2002, then-Indian president Abdul Kalam asserted that "India will not make biological weapons.
 It is cruel to human beings".